A Christchurch to Queenstown Road trip is one of the best you can do in New Zealand.

-This makes for some fantastic views, and you’ll be able to get numerous at Mt Cook too!
+This makes for some breathtaking views with the lake in the foreground and snow capped mountains of the Southern Alps in the background, and you’ll be able to get numerous at Aoraki Mount Cook too!

-Once you get to Mount Cook Village, there are a lot of things to do.
+Once you get to Mt Cook Village, there are a lot of things to do.
 As you can imagine, there are numerous hiking trails you can do.

 Mt Cook is a serious undertaking, so I wouldn’t do it unless you are an experienced climber.